Where to find the best afternoon tea with kids in London (2024)

 Brigit’s Bakery Classic Afternoon Tea Bus Tour

 The classic afternoon tea bus doesn’t have a dedicated children’s afternoon tea but kids are still welcome and will be charged less; children aged 5 to 11 cost £35 compared to £45 for over 12s and adults.
-What you really want too book, however, are the themed afternoon tea bus tours that kids will absolutely love (see below.

-Where: The traditional afternoon tea buses depart regularly between 12pm and 5pm from Victoria Coach Station or Trafalgar Square.
+The traditional afternoon tea buses depart regularly between 12pm and 5pm from Victoria Coach Station or Trafalgar Square.

 Cost: Children £35 each; Adults £45 per person

-best kids afternoon tea in London
+afternoon tea with kids in London

 All aboard the Peppa Pig Afternoon Tea bus